mokshjayanth/dream-resume/README.md

 ### FEATURES OF THE PROJECT
-- User can Signup and Login to the site
+- Users can Signup and Login to the site
-- User can Add Education, Skill and Project records to the site.
+- Users can Add Education, Skill and Project records to the site.

 ### REFERENCES AND CREDITS